sdavignon/upfundme/docs/CONTRIBUTING.md

-## Contributing to Busy
+## Contributing to UPFund.me

-Want to get involved in Busy developement?
+Want to get involved in UPFund.me developement?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.